ammrat13/flush-reload-test/README.md

 This code is consistently able to recover `d_p` with approximately a 1% error rate.
 These errors are often bit-flips, but the analysis also often mistakes two consecutive `0`s for a `1` or vice versa.

+It only works on 4096-bit RSA keys.
+It doesn't work for 2048-bit keys or lower.

 ## References